IBM/cloud-pak-operations-cli/docs/coding_guidelines.md

 ## Imports

-To avoid circular imports, a module contained in one of the Db2 Data Gate CLI packages shown in the table below is only allowed to import other modules of the following categories:
+To avoid circular imports, a module contained in one of the packages shown in the table below is only allowed to import other modules of the following categories:

 - modules from the same package or other packages in the same row if no circular import is created
 - modules from other packages in rows below the row containing the package of the module